Skip to main content

 4 mentions Positive Neutral Negative

-• “Sometimes it goes Shin Megami Tensei/Xenogears mode which I find really funny.”
+• “Sometimes the plot goes into Shin Megami Tensei/Xenogears mode, which I find really funny despite the overall grim and depressive storyline.”

 • character development